 Back to Top2010–Present

-Tambar, MacMillan, Gardner, and Bruick report the development of chemicals that disrupt HIF-2 heterodimerization (Rogers et al., Journal of Medicinal Chemistry 2013; Scheuermann et al., Nat Chem Biol 2013).
-Lead compounds are licensed to Peloton Therapeutics, a company founded by McKnight.
+Drs.
+Uttam Tambar, John MacMillan, Gardner, and Bruick report the identification of chemicals that bind the PAS-B domain cavity and disrupt HIF-2 heterodimerization (Rogers et al., Journal of Medicinal Chemistry 2013; Scheuermann et al., Nat Chem Biol 2013).
+Lead compounds are licensed to Peloton Therapeutics, a company founded by Dr. McKnight.

-Mason, Burgess, and Brugarolas show that constitutive HIF activation in mice is sufficient to block mitochondrial respiration providing the first evidence in animals of this effect (Kucejova et al., Oncogene 2011).
+Drs.
+Ralph Mason, Shawn Burgess, and James Brugarolas show that constitutive HIF activation in mice is sufficient to block mitochondrial respiration providing the first evidence in animals of this effect (Kucejova et al., Oncogene 2011).

-Brugarolas and Bradley report the potential of TORC1 inhibitors in the treatment of epithelioid angiomyolipoma, a tumor type without effective therapies (Wolff et al., J Clin Oncol 2010).
-A year later, DeBerardinis and Brugarolas report the first attempt to inhibit glycolysis for the treatment of a tumor with a genetic defect in the TCA cycle (Yamasaki et al., Nat Rev Urol 2011).
+Drs.
+Brugarolas and Thomas Bradley report the potential of TORC1 inhibitors in the treatment of epithelioid angiomyolipoma, a tumor type without effective therapies (Wolff et al., J Clin Oncol 2010).
+A year later, Drs.
+Ralph DeBerardinis and Brugarolas report the first attempt to inhibit glycolysis for the treatment of a tumor with a genetic defect in the TCA cycle (Yamasaki et al., Nat Rev Urol 2011).

 A consortium spearheaded by UT Southwestern Medical Center involving UT Health Science Center, Cleveland Clinic, and the National Cancer Institute identifies a novel familial kidney cancer syndrome resulting from germline mutations in the BAP1 gene (Farley et al., Mol Cancer Res 2013).